CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/GameManager.md

 Subclasses:

 Responsibilities:
-* To receive output for game-level commands:(start game, quit game, restart game)
+* to receive output for game-level commands:(start game, quit game, restart game)
 * start game
 * quit game
 * restart game
+* to give first prompt
+* to know update state of the game we are in(as private variable?)
-* To make game progress by changing levels
+* To progress the game by feeding input and receiving output from the wanted levels

 Collaborators:
 * GameMaker